dcmi/lrmi/lrmi_vocabs/python/readme.md

 Clone from here, create a virtual environment, pip install dependencies (readchar and rdflib).

 ## Usage
+Assuming the current directory is one of the lrmi_vocabs directories:

 `(venv) $ ../python/ttl2md.py input.ttl [output.md]`

 If no output filename is provided the markdown text will be displayed, otherwise it is saved to file.

 ## Assumptions / Limitations
+Produces a markdown fragment that can be copied and pasted into the file that runs the DCMI website.
+Doesn't display properly as markdown on its own.

 Based on how we currently describe LRMI vocaburaries this program assumes:

 * Vocabularies are defined as skos:Concepts in a skos:ConceptScheme